My CD or DVD is skipping

 Dirty CD-ROM or other disc drive

-In addition to a dirty CD or DVD a drive can also be dirty from dust, dirt, or hair that enters the drive.
+A CD or DVD a drive can also be dirty from dust, dirt, or hair that enters the drive.
 If you're encountering skipping or other read errors with multiple CD or DVD discs it's possible that the drive may by dirty.

 Software not playing disc properly